Mario Kart Tour

 When Team Rallies reuse previous teams, the teams' respective winning and losing badges are duplicated in the files, resulting in the following badges having multiple identical copies in the game's memory:

-- The badge for winning in Team Mario from the 2020 Mario vs. Luigi Tour, being duplicated for the Mario vs. Peach Tour and 2022 Mario vs. Luigi Tour.
+• The badge for winning in Team Mario from the 2020 Mario vs. Luigi Tour, being duplicated for the Mario vs. Peach Tour and the 2022 and 2023 Mario vs. Luigi Tours.
 The second badge went unused since Team Mario lost that Team Rally.

-- The badge for losing in Team Mario from the Mario vs. Peach Tour, being duplicated for the 2022 Mario vs. Luigi Tour.
-The latter badge went unused since Team Mario won that Team Rally.
+• The badge for losing in Team Mario from the Mario vs. Peach Tour, being duplicated for the 2022 and 2023 Mario vs. Luigi Tours.
+The latter two badges went unused since Team Mario won those Team Rallies.

-- The badge for winning in Team Luigi from the 2020 Mario vs. Luigi Tour, being duplicated for the 2022 Mario vs. Luigi Tour.
-Both badges went unused since Team Luigi lost those Team Rallies.
+• The badge for winning in Team Luigi from the 2020 Mario vs. Luigi Tour, being duplicated for the 2022 and 2023 Mario vs. Luigi Tours.
+All three badges went unused since Team Luigi lost those Team Rallies.

 Unreleased Courses